12 Best Things To Do In Connemara, Ireland

 Conversely, the summer months are the warmest and most popular time to head to Connemara.
 Though you shouldn’t expect every day to be blessed with brilliant sunshine, the months of July and August do tend to be the warmest and driest with average highs hovering around 19°C (66 °F).

-Obviously, autumn and spring temperatures are going to fall in between these extremes and you can also expect plenty of wind and rain.
 Because of the inclement weather patterns no matter what season you choose to visit in, you are going to make sure that you bring a good waterproof and windproof jacket.
 It is also a great idea to make sure that you find a great pair of shoes to keep your feet warm and dry throughout your trip to Ireland.

 How to Get Around Connemara